2017 and the search for returns: the low-return imperative

 - Seek effective implementation capabilities.

 In terms of dynamic asset allocation and tactical positioning, Russell Investments’ strategists are keeping a keen eye on opportunities in emerging markets.
 This asset class was hammered after the U.S. election on Nov.
 8, 2016.1 However within this category we think there are opportunities in select countries’ equity, bond and currency markets.
-We also view value stocks as a reasonable overweight, despite that segment’s run in the second half of 2016.2 Niche strategies that also look attractive to our team include bank loans, which are less sensitive to rate increases, as well as select mortgage strategies that we expect benefit from a buoyant housing market.
+We also view value stocks as a reasonable overweight, despite that segment’s run in the second half of 2016.2 Niche strategies that also look attractive to our team include bank loans, which are less sensitive to rate increases, as well as select mortgage strategies that we expect will benefit from a buoyant housing market.

 Finally, our team believes it’s important to manage downside risk and uses derivatives to employ some protection strategies that may help manage volatility.